ambonvik/cimba/docs/background.rst

 Coroutines and Processes
 ------------------------

-It is well known that Simula introduced object-oriented programming with its `CLASS` concept, see https://en.wikipedia.org/wiki/Simula for the story.
-For those of us that were lucky enough (or just old enough) to actually have programmed in Simula67, the object-orientation was only part of the experience, and perhaps not the most important one.
+It is well known that Simula introduced object-oriented programming, see https://en.wikipedia.org/wiki/Simula for the story.
+For those of us that were lucky enough (or just old enough) to actually have programmed in Simula67, the object-orientation with classes and inheritance was only part of the experience, and perhaps not the most important part.

 Especially for simulation work, the most powerful concept was the *coroutine*.
 This generalizes the concept of a subroutine to several parallel threads of execution that